kansil/ProFAB/README.md

 As seen from the figure, in ProFAB, four main modules [import_dataset](profab/import_dataset), [model_preprocess](profab/model_preprocess), [model_learn](profab/model_learn), [model_evaluate](profab/model_evaluate) are employed.
 	- ***import_dataset***: This module is to load dataset from the files.
 Users can use ProFAB datasets or can load their data with related functions.
 	- ***model_preprocess***: To feed the data to learning algorithms, this module provides there pre-works:
-	- featurization of protein sequence data
+		- featurization of protein sequence data\
-	- random splitting
+		- random splitting\
-	- scaling
+		- and scaling
 	- ***model_learn***: To apply machine learning algorithms
-- ***model_evaluate***: Performance of models can be evaluated and they can be tabularized to improve visual quality.
+	- ***model_evaluate***: By implement this, results of models can be seen and even tabularize to improve visual quality.

-#### ProFAB availability:
+ProFAB availabilty:
 	Operating System: Platform independent (except Protein Feature Extraction which can be run in LINUX and MAC.)\
 	Programming language: Python: >=3.7\
-Package Requirements: numpy, scikit-learn, scipy, requests
+	Package Requirements: tqdm (4.63.0), requests 2.27.1), numpy (1.21.2), scikit-learn (1.0.1)

 To get repository, execute following line:
 ```